 You don’t want to become a de facto prisoner, confined to the building and afraid to even walk the grounds, let alone leave the premises.
 Yet if the neighborhood the treatment center is located in is sketchy at best, or downright unsafe, you won’t be comfortable leaving the facility for recreational purposes.
 You may not even feel safe strolling the grounds.
 Be sure to choose a center where you feel secure and safe.

 You not only want to know that all the therapeutic staff are properly licensed (see item # 4, above) but, on beyond their simply being licensed, are they professional in their demeanor, attitudes, and approach?
 And of equal importance, are they warm, caring human beings?
 You want to feel that the staff members are invested in your well-being and truly care about seeing you get your addiction(s) under control and turn your life around.

 Besides having earned JACHO and DCF accreditations (see item # 1, above) and a good rating with the Better Business Bureau (see item # 2, above), how is the facility regarded not only within the industry but in the community where it’s located?
 What is the “word on the street”?
 How highly is the treatment center regarded?

-It is imperative that the client-to-therapist ratio is low, in order to assure that you get the highest level of care.
+It is imperative that the client-to-therapist ratio is low, to assure that you get the highest level of care.
 If a therapist has too high a patient load, he or she cannot give you as much time, as much consideration, as much thought as you would like and need.
-Be sure that the center you choose does not overburden its therapists with too many clients, so that you are assured of good solid help and ongoing attention.[/expand]
+Be sure that the center you choose does not overburden its therapists with too many clients so that you are assured of good solid help and ongoing attention.[/expand]